-Our draft rule accounts for Victoria's distinct arrangements while maintaining, as far as practicable, a consistent approach for the treatment of concessional finance across the NEM.
+Our final rule accounts for Victoria's distinct arrangements while maintaining, as far as practicable, a consistent approach for the treatment of concessional finance across the NEM.

-In Victoria, AVP is responsible for planning and directing augmentation on the Victorian electricity transmission Declared Shared Network and performs some of the responsibilities in planning and augmentation carried in other jurisdictions by the TNSP.
+In Victoria, AVP is responsible for planning and directing augmentation on the Victorian electricity transmission Declared Shared Network, and performs some of the planning and augmentation responsibilities that are carried in other jurisdictions by the TNSP.
 A different process for accommodating concessional finance applies depending on whether the project is contestable or not.